On a pinning model in correlated Gaussian random environments: Introduction

-\begin{remark} A natural condition for the rescaled Wick ordered partition function to converge weakly is $\alpha+H-1>0$, where $\alpha+H-1$ is the scaling exponent for $\beta$ (see \eqref{scale:beta}).
+\begin{remark} A natural condition for the rescaled Wick-ordered partition function to converge weakly is $\alpha+H-1>0$, where $\alpha+H-1$ is the scaling exponent for $\beta$ (see \eqref{scale:beta}).
 Note that for directed polymers, under the condition that the corresponding scaling exponent is positive, the continuum partition converges in $L^2$ as a Wiener chaos (see \cite{CSZ16, cg23, rsw24}).
-However, for our pinning model, assuming $\alpha+H-1>0$ we can only prove that each chaos is a well-defined Skorohod integral which is $L^2$-integrable (see Lemma~\ref{lem:norm_degenerate_trace}), and we need a stronger condition $H\in(\frac12,1),\alpha>\frac12$ to guarantee the $L^2$-convergence as stated in Theorem \ref{thm1} (also see Remark \ref{remark:alpha} for the criticality of $\alpha= \frac12$).
-This is a new phenomenon that does not appear in the models studied in \cite{AKQ14,CSZ16,rang20,rsw24,cg23}: in those models, the rescaled partition functions are always uniformly bounded in $L^2$ if the models are in the disorder relevant regime, no matter the random environments are independent or correlated.
+However, for our pinning model, assuming $\alpha+H-1>0$ we can only prove that each chaos is a well-defined Skorohod integral which is $L^2$-integrable (see Lemma~\ref{lem:norm_degenerate_trace}), and we need a stronger condition $H\in(\frac12,1),\alpha\geq\frac12$ to guarantee the $L^2$-convergence as stated in Theorem~\ref{thm1}.
+On the other hand, when $H\in(\frac12,1)$, we show in Proposition \ref{prop:UI} that, assuming $\alpha>2-2H$, $\big\{\tilde Z_{N,\beta_N}^{\omega, h_N}\big\}_N$ is uniformly integrable.
+Note that in this situation, when $H\in(\frac34,1)$, $\alpha$ may be strictly less than $\frac12$, and thus $\big\{\tilde Z_{N,\beta_N}^{\omega, h_N}\big\}_N$ is not $L^2$-bounded.

+This is a new phenomenon that does not appear in the models studied in \cite{AKQ14,CSZ16,rang20,rsw24,cg23}: in those models, the rescaled partition functions are always uniformly bounded in $L^2$ if the models are in the disorder relevant regime, no matter whether the random environments are independent or correlated.
 This hints that the pinning model in correlated environment indeed carries some new features.

+We note that a phase transition from the $L^2$ regime to an $L^p$ regime with $1<p<2$ has been studied in the directed polymer model with fixed inverse temperature $\beta$.
+In particular, \cite{J25} showed that, while the polymer measure exhibits the same macroscopic behavior in both the $L^2$ and $L^p$ regimes, its microscopic behavior differs, as evidenced by distinct exponents in the corresponding local limit theorems.
+By analogy, we expect that this new phenomenon of the gap between the $L^2$ regime and the $L^1$ regime in our model should relate to some phase transition.